 So for the instances where I can’t recommend a photographer or give art direction on a shoot, here are some tips for you to ensure you have a dynamic website that attracts new clients.

-This first quality is something I always look for when recommending photographers because I think some are better at capturing it than others.
+This first quality is something I always look for when recommending photographers because I think some are better at capturing it or know how to encourage it better than others.
 It’s also the hardest to explain.
 Through the photos I want to be able to feel the movement, breath, laugh of the subject of the photo, especially when it comes to fitness photography.
 At the photoshoot you’ll be continuously flowing through moves, probably repeatedly, to capture these kinds of shots.
 This could just be shifting your weight between your feet or maybe it’s transitioning between yoga poses.
 Whatever your pose, it shouldn’t be one you’re holding for five minutes.

 Energy may be the thing I look for first in photographers, but variety of photos is probably the biggest factor that takes a website from a basic nice looking site to one that feels dynamic and intriguing.
 Variety in clothing and background makes it less obvious that all your photos were taken in one shoot, which also makes it feel more real, like someone isn’t only seeing you from one moment in time.
 Even more importantly, variety in the angles and cropping creates interest as you scroll through a site.
 As you can imagine, seeing your face, as lovely as it may be, over and over again in every photo can feel repetitive.
 We want full body shots as well as photos cropped in on your hands touching your toes in a stretch, your back in a pushup, or your shoes jumping off the ground (to name a few examples).